Discover SPARK

 Sometimes another diagnosis can “overshadow” autism.
 Overshadowing occurs when doctors or teachers believe that a child’s autism traits are actually signs of another diagnosis they already have.
 “Children can have social and communication problems, but it’s attributed to their anxiety or ADHD,” explains neuropsychologist Ericka Wodka, Ph.D., who led the study of how those conditions affect children in SPARK.

 “A child with ADHD can be impulsive and may not appreciate personal space; they can be inattentive and miss social cues.
-Also, if a child has anxiety, they can be withdrawn socially,” says Wodka, clinical director of Kennedy Krieger Institute’s Center for Autism and Related Disorders in Maryland.
+Also, if a child has anxiety, they can be withdrawn socially,” says Wodka, clinical director of Kennedy Krieger Institute’s Center for Autism Services, Science and Innovation in Maryland.
 If professionals assume a girl’s anxiety and ADHD are causing her social problems, that could delay an evaluation for autism.

 An Unexpected Finding for an Autism Symptom